 Our CellCiphr® technology was acquired from Cellumen in 2010.
 The technology provides a thorough assessment of potential mechanisms of toxicity using a HCS platform and links to exposure (Cmax) levels to understand the clinical relevance of the data.
 In 2013, we launched a new assay (eCiphr®Cardio) to evaluate cardiotoxicity in human iPS cell-derived cells using microelectrode array.
 This service has the advantage that it determines whole cell electrophysiology for all major ion channels in synchronously beating cardiomyocytes.
 Using the same microelectrode assay platform, we have also developed in vitro CNS cell-based assays (eCiphr®Neuro and eCiphr®Neuro-Human) to evaluate neuronal activity using rat primary cortical neurons or human iPSC-derived co-cultures of neurons and astrocytes.

-Cyprotex offer a number of other services including reactive metabolite detection using trapping agents, drug-induced phospholipidosis and steatosis, lysosomal trapping, hemolysis, mitochondrial toxicity using the Glu/Gal assay or using the Seahorse analyzer, respiratory irritation, hERG inhibition using automated patch clamp, single end point cell viability endpoints (e.g., MTT, neutral red and LDH), apoptosis and necrosis assay using flow cytometry, toxicological gene regulation using qRT-PCR and a range of drug-drug interaction screens (available via Cyprotex ADME services).
+Cyprotex offer a number of other services including reactive metabolite detection using trapping agents, drug-induced phospholipidosis and steatosis, lysosomal trapping, hemolysis, mitochondrial toxicity (Glu/Gal assay, functional mitochondrial toxicity assay and the mitochondrial respiratory complex assay), hERG inhibition using automated patch clamp, single end point cell viability endpoints (e.g., MTT, neutral red and LDH), apoptosis and necrosis assay using flow cytometry, toxicological gene regulation using qRT-PCR and a range of drug-drug interaction screens (available via Cyprotex ADME services).
 Cyprotex can also assess the potential genotoxicity of your compound using non-GLP screening protocols.
 These include the Ames Test, the in vitro MNT (CHO-K1), the in vitro MNT (TK6), the GreenScreen HC™ assay, or the in vitro Comet assay.
 Cyprotex can also offer a pH3 and pH2AX genotoxicity assay which can detect genotoxic liability as well as differentiate between aneugens and clastogens.

 Cyprotex now offer services to analyze 3D microtissue or spheroid models using multi-parametric high content imaging or by assessing ATP content.